ipavlopoulos/diachronic-greek-letterforms/README.md

-Detection of the letter given the image by training a CNN on the [Hell-Date dataset](https://zenodo.org/records/15083590), which provides solid ground truth for palaeographic dating.
-The trained model detects and recognizes characters of cursive handwritten ancient Greek.
+A visual study of handwritten letters and their evolution based on CNN embeddings.
+A curated subset of the [Hell-Date dataset](https://zenodo.org/records/15083590) is introduced, which provides solid ground truth for palaeographic dating.
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (see the [licence file](./LICENSE) for details).

 # The Algorithm

-The image classification method uses **Similarity-Weighted Supervised Contrastive Loss (SW-SCL)** for 2D image classification with CNNs, optionally using **Test-Time Augmentation (TTA)** for embeddings and **expert-defined class similarity priors**.
+The image classification classifier uses **Similarity-Weighted Supervised Contrastive Loss (SW-SCL)** for 2D image classification with CNNs, optionally using **Test-Time Augmentation (TTA)** for embeddings and **expert-defined class similarity priors**.

 ---